Environment-Studios-Official/Keepers-of-the-Stones-II/BETA_CHANGELOG.md

 <br />- [Bugfix] Fixed a bug that caused the first air ability to not push players away
 <br />- [Bugfix] Fixed a bug that caused sand to be duplicated when using the burial ability on a sand master
 <br />- [Bugfix] Fixed a bug that caused the black hole to attract all entities including projectiles, etc.
-<br />- [Bugfix] Fixed a bug where rocks could duplicate sound and animations